 \subsection{Step~6.}

 Combination of the previous estimates and choosing $\delta=1/(2+C_D)$ leads to

 with constants $C_1',C_2'$ depending only on the bounds for the coefficients and uniform bounds for the phase-field components in $L^\infty(H^1)$, which are available.
-Integration in time and an applications of Grönwall's lemma further yields
+Integration in time and an application of Grönwall's lemma further yields

 with $C_3(t)$, $C_4(t)$ depending on $\int_0^t \|\dt \hat \rho\|_0 + \|\dt \hat \eta\|_0 \, ds$ and the bounds for the coefficients and solutions in the form stated above.
 This concludes the proof of Theorem~\ref{thm:stab}.